Do you have experience of working in the SEN field?

 This is an opportunity to join a hard-working SEN service and to contribute to key areas of work.
 You will manage a caseload of pupils with severe and complex special educational needs.
 You will receive requests for statutory EHC Needs assessments and support the process of assessment and development of EHC Plans.

-The role includes co-productive working with parents, young people and professionals and liaison with parents and schools about school placement and transport.
+The role includes co-productive working with parents, young people and professionals and liaison with parents and schools about school placement.
 You will also ensure that annual reviews are carried out of existing EHC Plans and will attend key annual review meetings for your caseload.

 We would like to hear from people with the following knowledge/ skills/ experience:

-- A good knowledge of the SEN Code of Practice
+- A thorough knowledge of the SEN Code of Practice

 - Excellent written and verbal communication skills